 You can get a good vodka nearly anywhere in St. Petersburg— Khroniki included—but if you’re doing it right, you’ll go for the spot’s specialty: Leningrad-era wine.
 Beyond 20th-century spirits, the bar is unmistakably Soviet, with gilded antique chandeliers, white tiled walls, and wooden bar tables (sans stools, of course).
 You won't find a rowdy crowd here, but it's more than ideal for quiet conversations among friends.

 Griboedov isn’t a St. Petersburg secret by any means, but the cult club has been a part of the underground scene since it started hosting alt rock gigs in a subterranean bomb shelter in 1996.
 Today, the divey joint delivers a house party atmosphere with DJs, daily performances by local musicians, and retro Soviet disco nights.

-Sometimes, flying first class is unnecessary expense.
-But if you’re jetting from JFK (or another US hub) to Russia, then you’re in it for the long-haul.
-Go for business class on Turkish Airlines, and you’ll be treated to welcome drinks, pre-dinner mezes, chef-prepared meals, a dessert cart, and a flat-lay seat fit for sleeping.
-With a stopover in Istanbul, you’ll also get to enjoy the Turkish Lounge—with stations and stations of Turkish delicacies (don’t skip the simit—aka Turkish bagel), a movie theater, sleeping rooms, and showers— before finishing the final leg of your journey to St. Petersburg.
+Sometimes, flying first class is an unnecessary expense, but if you’re jetting from JFK (or another U.S. hub) to Russia, then you’re in it for the long-haul.
+Go for business class on Turkish Airlines and you’ll be treated to welcome drinks, pre-dinner mezes, chef-prepared meals, a dessert cart, and a flat-lay seat fit for sleeping.
+With a stopover in Istanbul, you’ll also get to enjoy the Turkish Lounge—with stations and stations of Turkish delicacies (don’t skip the simit—a Turkish bagel), a movie theater, sleeping rooms, and showers—before finishing the final leg of your journey to St. Petersburg.

 - 10 Insanely Romantic Hotels in NYC